sidchintamaneni/blog/pages/blogs/locking_in_linux.md

 *This list may change*

-If you are interested contributing to this journey, feel free to reach out to me we can co-ordinate and work together.
+If you are interested in contributing to this journey, feel free to reach out to me— we can coordinate and work together.